0-60 Calculator

 Shift Speed & Gearing

 Most cars hit 60 mph in second gear.
-Cars that need a 1-2 shift to reach 60 lose ~0.2-0.3s versus those that don't.
+Cars that need a 1-2 shift to reach 60 lose a small amount of time to the shift versus those that don't.
 EVs avoid this entirely with single-speed transmissions.

 Rolling vs Standing Start

-Some manufacturers quote 0-60 with a 1-foot rollout (drag-strip convention), shaving 0.2–0.3s off the standing-start time.
-This calculator estimates true standing-start figures.
+Some manufacturers quote 0-60 with a 1-foot rollout (drag-strip convention), which can produce a slightly quicker time than a true standing start.
+This calculator estimates standing-start figures.

 Frequently Asked Questions